gskinner/JustAddMusic/README.md

 * `gain=1`: boosts volume for the analyser (not playback volume).
 This can result in values higher than 1
 * `volume=1`: playback volume, does not affect analyser
 * `paused=false`: play / pause audio
+* `loop=false`: loops the current audio when it reaches the end
 * `keyControl=true`: enable key control (see below)
 * `tickInterval=16`: interval in ms to tick analyser on or 0 to tick manually via `tick()`
 * `ui=true`: show / hide simple ui (true)
 * `label`: text or html to inject before other content in the UI
 * `audioData`: Read-only.
 Object with latest audio data (see Audio Data below)
 * `onstart`: callback that is invoked when a new audio file starts playing
+* `onended`: callback that is invoked when the audio plays to the end without looping
 * `ontick`: called each time the analyser ticks with the latest audio data as a param
 * `onprogress`: called with a single param indicating file load progress as 0-1